cysouw/diathesis/text/c03_prepositions.md

 ### [ N– | NL ] Manner of movement {#sec:prepositions-manner-of-movement}

 Some movement verbs allow for the following two kinds of constructions.
-First a regular intransitive construction expressing the movement [@Next a] and, second, a construction with a local prepositional phrase in which the movement verb expresses the manner of movement [@Next b].
-Syntactically, there is a crucial difference between these two constructions in that the Perfekt auxiliary changes between *haben* [@Next a] and *sein* [@Next b].
-In the Perfekt construction with *sein* the local prepositional phrase cannot be left out [@Next c].
+First a regular intransitive construction expressing the movement [@next a] and, second, a construction with a local prepositional phrase in which the movement verb expresses the manner of movement [@next b].
+Syntactically, there is a crucial difference between these two constructions in that the Perfekt auxiliary changes between *haben* [@next a] and *sein* [@next b].
+In the Perfekt construction with *sein* the local prepositional phrase cannot be left out [@next c].

 :::ex
 a.
 Ich habe (in dem Garten) getanzt.